More Soulish Food | Hungry Souls Home

 So, after thinking about my listening group friend's words, I am determined to hitch up my resolve and make a place at my table (ten places, actually)!

 At its heart, hospitality is about giving welcome.
 The Revised Standard Version translates Romans 15:7 this way: "Welcome one another, therefore, just as Christ has welcomed you for the glory of God."
 At its heart, hospitality is about giving acceptance.
 The New International Version translates Romans 15:7 this way: "Accept one another, then, just as Christ accepted you, in order to bring praise to God."
 At its heart, hospitality is about receiving others.
-The New King James Version translates Romans 15:7 this way: "Receive one another, just as Christ also received us, to the glory of God."
+The New King James version translates Romans 15:7 this way: "Receive one another, just as Christ also received us, to the glory of God."

 Welcome.
 Acceptance.
 Reception.
 Are you making places at your table?